chussenot/ServerlessConf2018-Workshop-OpenFaas/README.md

 * Create your own serverless Lab with a Raspberry Pi Cluster, Docker, Kubernetes and OpenFaas,
 * Understand the fundamentals of Faas,
-* Learn how to apply these concepts on real world scenarious leveraging the power of Azure Services.
+* Learn how to apply these concepts on real world scenarii leveraging the power of Azure Services.

 ## Prerequisites

-* 3 or more Raspberry Pi 2 or 3
+* 3 or more Raspberry Pi 3
 * 3 or more power supply line for Raspberry Pi
 * 3 or more micro SD Cards
   (16Go min., 32Go if you can - _Faster SD Cards are better_)